-With the ignition switched on, and memory 1 or 2 displayed, briefly press [OK] to change from one memory to another.
+With the ignition switched on, and memory 1 or 2 displayed, briefly press OK to change from one memory to another.
 1 Trip memory (for a single journey).
-If the journey is broken for more than two hours, the mem- 2 Total memory (for all journeys).
+The memory stores the values for the journey and the consumption from the moment the ignition is switched on until it is switched off again.
+If the journey is broken for more than two hours, the memory is automatically erased.
+If the journey is continued in less than two hours after the ignition is switched off, the new data is added to the data already stored in the memory.
+2 Total memory (for all journeys).
 The memory records the values for a specific number of partial trips, up to a total of 19 hours and 59 minutes or 99 hours and 59 minutes, or 1999.9 km (or miles) for 9999 km (or miles), depending on the model of instrument panel.
 On reaching either of these limits, the memory is automatically erased and starts to count from 0 again.